 Creating a WordPress Gallery With Lightbox Popup

-So now that you know why we’re using a WordPress gallery with lightbox popup, let’s take a look at how this works and how you can create this on your own WordPress site.
+So now that you know why we’re using a WordPress gallery with a lightbox popup, let’s take a look at how this works and how you can create this on your own WordPress site.

 Here’s a gallery we created using FooGallery Pro, with FooBox Pro as our lightbox.
 To see how it works with the lightbox popup, just click on one of the images.
 It will open in a frame above the page, and from here you can scroll through the other images.
-To close the lightbox, you can either click on the ‘X’ in the top right corner, or just click on the screen behind the lightbox.
+To close the lightbox, you can either click on the ‘X’ in the top right corner or just click on the screen behind the lightbox.

-You will also see the caption appear at the bottom of the image – with FooGallery you can choose whether captions, titles, descriptions or alt text are used here.
+You will also see the caption appear at the bottom of the image – with FooGallery you can choose whether captions, titles, descriptions, or alt text are used here.
 Users can select to close the caption bar if they wish.
 Other useful features include the navigation arrows on the sides of the image and the image counter below the lightbox.

 While we have used FooGallery Pro and FooBox Pro for this gallery, you would be able to do most of this with the free versions.
 FooBox free might not include social sharing and the styling is slightly different, but you still get the popup effect with captions and navigation.
 So let’s take a look at how to create this for yourself.

-How To Get Lightbox Popup
+How To Show A Lightbox Popup

 To install your lightbox plugin, go to Plugins –> Add New and search for FooBox.
 It should be the first result you see.
 Click on Install Now, followed by Activate.
 FooBox will now start working automatically on your site.

 FooBox is included by default on all pages.
-If, for some reason, you have selected to exclude FooBox assets from being used automatically, then you can still enable FooBox on individual pages.
+If for some reason, you have selected to exclude FooBox assets from being used automatically, then you can still enable FooBox on individual pages.
 To do this, click on the page’s Document settings and scroll to the bottom.
 You will see the option to Include FooBox on the page – tick this.

 Creating your Gallery